Career Technical Education

 SCOE supports the development of these activities in middle schools and provides assistance to connect schools to high school career pathway programs so that students can explore these learning opportunities.
 SCOE staff can also provide information about and connections to career programs and majors at post-secondary institutions.

-- Stephen Jackson, Director
+- Stephen Jackson, Director, CTE Partnerships

-- Jessica Progulske, Program Coordinator for Student Supports
+- Jessica Progulske, Coordinator, Student Support

-- Chuck Wade, Program Coordinator for Instructional Support
+- Chuck Wade, Coordinator, Instructional Support